 Bad Breath (Halitosis)

-The health of your mouth, teeth and gums has a profound impact on the health of the whole body.
-Diet, immune system, genetics, inflammation, microbial balance, nutrition, and methylation all interact to affect oral health.
+The health of your mouth, teeth, gums and oral cavity have a profound impact on the health of your entire body.
+Diet, immune system, genetics, inflammation, microbial balance, nutrition, and methylation all interact and affect oral health.
 Although anyone can experience occasional bad breath aka halitosis, chronic bad breath and body odor are symptoms of an imbalance in the body and may be a warning sign of a deeper underlying health problem.
 Bad breath can be embarrassing and those that suffer with chronic bad breath are usually unaware of how pungent their breath really is.

 Chewing gum and sucking on breath mints will not address the root cause of bad breath.
 Bad breath can be an indication of an oral health problem such as an infection, a problem in the gut (very common and often the case), poor lifestyle choices, and unhealthy habits.

 Root Cause of Bad Breath